sunilabrahamindia/sunilabraham/categories/index.md

 permalink: /categories/
 ---

-This section serves as a directory of all content categories published on <strong>sunilabraham.in</strong>.
-Browse through collections of videos, books, biographies, and project pages to explore related material and archived work.
+<p>This section serves as a directory of all content categories published on <strong>sunilabraham.in</strong>.
+Browse through collections of videos, books, biographies, and project pages to explore related material and archived work.</p>

-## All Categories
+<h2>All Categories</h2>
 <ul>
   {% assign all_categories = "" | split: "" %}